What inspires, drives and guides us forward.

 Former Subject librarian for Performing Arts, English literature and African American Studies at Ohio University, Athens OH.
 Permanent sabbatical since 2024.
 Previously living in NYC for 20 years as a theater producer and performer, she completed an MLS from Pratt Institute, and went on to earn MAs in Theater and Film. lorraine was co-curator for the Sustainability Film Series, which has been running since 2012.
 The series focuses on environmental issues, with a focus on social justice.

-• A bearded man with short-cropped hair and blue eyes smiles warmly directly at the camera.
+A man with sparkling blue eyes and pale hair smiles at the camera.

 Charles Cobine